Relocation Guide

 Embassies and Consulates

 Your home country’s embassy or consulate can assist with passports, notarial services, and emergencies.
-Most diplomatic missions are in Lisbon, with consular services in Porto or the Algarve.
+Most diplomatic missions are in Lisbon, with some consular services in Porto or the Algarve.

 • Document authentication and certification